jimmy-go/jobQ/README.md

 	d.Run()

 	for i := 0; i < *tasks; i++ {
+		// generate gorutine for visualization in log, in production never to this,
-		go func(index int) {
+		// it will cause a gorutine leak. go func(index int) {
 			// declare some task.
 			q <- func(ii int, e chan error) {